yellowtree/geoip-detect/readme.txt

 == Changelog ==

 = 2.5 =
+* NEW: $timeout for Web-API lookups can now be specified.
-* $skipCache is now $options['skipCache'].
+* CHANGE: The parameter $skipCache is now $options['skipCache'].
+Using $skipCache is deprecated, but still works.
-* Vendor code was updated.
 * FIX: Hostip.info did not set traits->ipAddress
-* Hostip.info does not include IPv6.
+* FIX: Hostip.info does not include IPv6.
 Add a lookup error message.
+* Maxmind vendor code was updated.

 = 2.4.3 =
 * FIX: Options Page: The checkboxes didn't show (even though the option was saved) since 2.4.0